Skip to content

 • Number of bedrooms and bathrooms

-Checking comparables (or “comps”) before your visit helps you judge a home’s value and decide if it’s worth your time — especially if you plan to visit multiple open houses in one day.
+Checking comparables (or “comps”) before your visit helps you judge a home’s value and decide if it’s worth your time.

 2. Come Prepared With Questions